QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 * given the price system and the allocation, the government budget constraint is satisfies for all $t \geq 0$.

-**Tom's part stops, Zejin's part starts here.**

-We will first solve for equilibrium paths using the closed form solution that we derived in the class.
-And then, let's pretend that we don't know the closed form solution, and solve for the transitions paths by iterating over the guesses of price sequences and tax rate sequence.
-The equilibrium paths will be found as a fixed point.
+## Next steps

+To begin our analysis of  equilibrium outcomes, we'll study the special case of the model with which  Auerbach and Kotlikoff (1987) {cite}`auerbach1987dynamic` began their analysis in chapter 2.

+It can be solved by hand.

+After we derive this closed form solution, we'll pretend that we don't know and will compute an equilibrium outcome  paths by first formulating it as a fixed point of a mapping from  sequences of factor prices and tax rates to sequences of factor prices and tax rates, and then iterating to convergence on that mapping.

+<font color='red'>I rewrote the preceding several sentences. </font>

 ## Closed form solution

-Let's start solving the model by considering a simple case, where we set both $\delta_o$ and $\delta_y$ at $0$s for all $t$.
+To get the special chapter 2 case of  Auerbach and Kotlikoff (1987) {cite}`auerbach1987dynamic`, we  set both $\delta_o$ and $\delta_y$ to zero.

-We will find that the optimal consumption plan of the representative young becomes indepedent of future prices and tax rates, so is the optimal saving plan.
+As our special case of {eq}`eq:optconsplan`, we compute the following consumption-savings plan for a representative young person:

 $$
 \begin{align}